flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20190805-quick-quotes-6.md

     the midterms; he recently joined Instagram.
   card_citation: ''
 card_6:
-  card_text: "> a\x1CAnother 9 figure pay day on the way.a\x1D\n> \n> Floyd Mayweather, former heavyweight champion (41), on coming out of retirement for a rematch with Manny Pacquiao (39).
+  card_text: "> ax1CAnother 9 figure pay day on the way.ax1Dn> n> Floyd Mayweather, former heavyweight champion (41), on coming out of retirement for a rematch with Manny Pacquiao (39).
 The two last met in 2015, but Pacquiao said he was hampered by a shoulder injury.
 Undefeated Mayweather raked in an est. $220M for the 2015 fight."
   card_citation: ''
 card_10:
   card_text: |-